Courses Our Students Take

 University Honors College Program of Study

-Students must complete the University Honors College core curriculum, with a minimum of 18 hours in honors-designated courses, and a minimum cumulative GPA of 3.30 in order to secure the “University Honors College” designation at graduation.
+Students must complete the University Honors College core curriculum, with a minimum of 6 classes in honors-designated courses, and a minimum cumulative GPA of 3.30 in order to secure the “University Honors College” designation at graduation.

-University Honors College Core Curriculum (34 credits total; 18 credits in IHP courses)
+University Honors College Core Curriculum (6 classes total; 6 must be honors courses)

-Honors students follow the same University Core Curriculum as all students at Duquesne, with one distinction: 18 of the 34 credits in the University Core Curriculum must be taken as honors courses.
-University Honors College courses are designated with the subject code “IHP.”
+Honors students follow the same University Core Curriculum as all students at Duquesne, with one distinction: 6 of the 12 classes in the University Core Curriculum must be taken as honors courses.
+University Honors College courses are designated with the subject code “HONR.”

 Four courses are required of every honors student:

-IHP 201 Honors Seminar in Faith and Reason
+HONR 201 Honors Seminar in Faith and Reason (Replaces UCOR Faith and Reason)

-*Students wishing to study abroad may meet the Global Diversity requirement through enrollment in IHP 205, Honors International Study Abroad.
+*Students wishing to study abroad may meet the course requirements through enrollment in HONR 205 & 206, Honors International Study Abroad I & II.

 University Honors College Fellows Find Excitement through Study

-In addition to completing the basic curriculum above, honors students may pursue the designation of “Fellow” by completing 12 additional credits in honors courses.
+In addition to completing the basic curriculum above, honors students may pursue the designation of “Fellow” by completing 4 additional honors classes.

 Our Honors Fellows find exciting ways to merge their professional goals with other unique aspects of learning, or other talents they enjoy.
 And the Honors College can help fund your experiences and projects.